INPP Ltd

 Its purpose was to research into the effects of underlying physical factors in the presentation of specific learning difficulties and under-achievement in children and adolescents, Agoraphobia and Panic Disorder in adults and to develop reliable methods of assessment and remediation.

-The INPP individual programme has been used with thousands of children over the last fifty years, helping many to overcome physical barriers to learning and to start to achieve their potential and obstacles to emotional self-regulation and well-being.
+The INPP individual programme has been used with thousands of children over the last fifty years, helping many to remediate physical barriers to learning and to start to achieve their potential and obstacles to emotional self-regulation and well-being.

 Aspects of the programme were adapted by Sally Goddard Blythe MSc. in 1996 to be applied in school settings enabling teachers to screen children for signs of neuromotor immaturity and implement a daily physical movement programme into a class situation over the term of one school year.